The Arkade SDK is a TypeScript library for building Bitcoin wallets using the Arkade protocol.

 Delegation allows users to outsource virtual output renewal to a third-party delegation service.

-Instead of the delegating user renewing virtual outputs by themself, their delegate will automatically settle them before they expire, sending the funds back to the delegator's wallet address (minus a service fee).
+Instead of the delegating user renewing virtual outputs by themselves, their delegate will automatically settle them before they expire, sending the funds back to the user's wallet address (minus a service fee).

 This is useful for wallets that cannot be online 24/7.